ReturnedTrue/NebulaFramework/README.md

 # NebulaFramework
-A (very) early prototype of a feature-rich framework inspired by AGF.
+An early in development feature-rich framework which makes communication between scripts seamless.

+Inspired by AGF.

 # Installation
 -- Roblox Studio --